Maximal Achievable Service Rates of Codes and Connections to Combinatorial Designs

-The codes that can be decoded using this scheme are known as \emph{majority-logic decodable codes}.
-These codes are attractive in practice due to their inexpensive decoding circuitry and their potential to correct beyond their worst-case error bounds~\cite{Coding:books/PetersonW72}.
-The structure of the recovery sets--and thus the correction capability of MLD--is intimately tied to the combinatorics of the dual code, specifically to how codeword symbols appear in the supports of dual codewords.
-A fundamental result of Rudolph~\cite{MLD:Rudolph67} characterizes the error correction capability of MLD in a code when the supports of its dual codewords exhibit certain combinatorial regularities.
-For some extensions of these results, see, for instance,~\cite{MLD:Ng70,MLDComDesign:RahmanB75}.
+The structure of the recovery sets, and thus the correction capability of MLD, is strongly tied to the combinatorics of the dual code, specifically to how codeword symbols appear in the supports of dual codewords.
+A fundamental result of Rudolph~\cite{MLD:Rudolph67} characterizes the error correction capability of MLD of codes whose dual codewords' supports exhibit certain combinatorial regularities.
+For some extensions of these results, see, e.g., \cite{MLD:Ng70,MLDComDesign:RahmanB75,LySoljanin2025OneStep}.
 This paper explicitly connects SRR analysis with MLD decoding and combinatorial design theory.
-We thus reveal how a linear code's combinatorial structure and error-correcting properties fundamentally influence its data access performance in storage systems.
+We thus demonstrate how a linear code's combinatorial structure and error-correcting properties significantly impact its data access performance in storage systems.

+One of the central problems in SRR analysis is to design storage schemes that cover a set of target service-rate points using minimal resources~\cite{SRR:journals/tit/AktasJKKS21}.
+Among the most critical of these are the maximum individual service rates, the highest demand that can be served for each data object when the entire system is dedicated to that object, that is, when all other demands are set to zero.
+We refer to these points as the \emph{maximal achievable rates} for individual data objects.
+Characterizing them is particularly relevant in distributed storage systems, where skewed demand or object popularity is common~\cite{SRR:journals/tit/AktasJKKS21}.

-The rest of the paper is organized as follows.
-Section~II formally presents the problem setting, defines the SRR problem and maximal achievable demand for each data object, and summarizes our main contributions.
-Section~III introduces majority-logic decoding and establishes bounds on the maximal achievable demand using orthogonal parity checks.
+This paper is organized as follows.
+Section II formally defines the SRR problem and the maximum achievable rate for each data object, and summarizes our main contributions.
+Section~III introduces majority-logic decoding and establishes bounds on the maximal achievable rate using orthogonal parity checks.
 In Section~IV, we specialize these results into systematic codes and identify the conditions under which the upper bound is achieved, drawing connections to combinatorial designs.
 Section~V concludes the paper.